-2. Effective the first pay period following the City Council's adoption of this MOU, an employee classified as Police Sergeant who is assigned to helicopter pilot duty shall receive \$650 additional compensation per month.
-An employee assigned to helicopter observer duty shall receive \$250 additional compensation per month.
+- 2. Effective on the first pay period following the City Council's adoption of this Memorandum of Understanding, employees classified as Police Officer or Police Corporal who are assigned to helicopter pilot duty shall receive \$650 additional compensation per month. - 3.
+Employees classified as Police Officer who are assigned to helicopter observer duty shall receive \$250 additional compensation per month. - 4.
+Persons classified as Police Corporal or Police Officer when assigned to field training officer duties on a coach-pupil basis, shall receive \$300 per month additional compensation.
+Selection for such assignment shall be in accordance with current department policy on Recruit Officer Training.